SebastiaanZ/workshop-python-internals/README.md

 - Add an opcode for our operator using the name `"BINARY_CALL_PIPE"`
   - Make sure to give it an integer value below `HAVE_ARGUMENT`.
-Note that the empty lines between the groups represent gaps in the opcodes that are taken.
+Note that blank lines correspond to available opcodes.

 - Regenerate Python's opcode tables:
   - Windows: `PCbuild\build.bat --regen`